 Housing will be provided in a beautiful Rutgers dormitory in New Brunswick within walking distance to shuttle buses to the research labs, restaurants and shopping, as well New Jersey Transit train station to NYC (40min) and Philadelphia (1hr).
 Students will be encouraged to live in the dorm to foster a sense of community where they can share experiences in their individual laboratories on an informal basis.
 In addition to the housing, students will be provided with a stipend.

-1) Application for 2014 (You must use Acrobat Reader XI or Acrobat Professional to fill out the form and save it.
+1) Application for 2015 will be available the first week of January (You must use Acrobat Reader XI or Acrobat Professional to fill out the form and save it.
 You can download Acrobat Reader XI for free from the internet.
 Previous versions of Acrobat Reader will not save the contents of the form).

 These items should be sent to:

 Applicants will be notified by April 15, 2015.

 The dates of the program are May 26 - July 31, 2015.